p-rallapally/lorne/README.md

 - CSV export of active upcoming events
 - Geocoding of event locations
 - Location and radius-based event search
+- FastAPI endpoints for events, performers, and search
+- Responsive event-card interface with text, location, date, and sort filters
 - Automated daily scraping with GitHub Actions

 ## Searching